diffix/test-syndiffix/README.md

 ### Synthetic data methods

-There are two syn-diffix implementations for synthetic data, PPoC (Python Proof of Concept), and AB#.
-PPoC is now retired.
+To build synthetic data with SynDiffix, `github/diffix/syndiffix` needs to be installed.

-We use the SDV library to build synthetic with learning-based methods (see `sdmetricsPlay.py`, `sdmManager.py`, and `sdmTools.py`).
+We use the SDV library to build synthetic with learning-based methods (see `sdmManager.py`, and `sdmTools.py`).

 ## Creating CSV datasets